 - Changing technology trends in teaching: Adapting to the newer methods of online learning, teaching methodologies, online examinations, smart-classroom teaching, etc. could be challenging and may interrupt consistency and uniformity in teaching unless you are comfortable in using technologies.

 - Dealing with Gen Z: Teaching as a profession has never been so challenging.
-Now, Teachers need to adapt to smarter and interesting ways of teaching as students these days have a limited attention span and they are more comfortable in using gadgets than listening to class lectures.
+Now, Teachers need to adapt to smarter and more interesting ways of teaching as students these days have a limited attention span and they are more comfortable in using gadgets than listening to class lectures.
 Students in schools often use mobile phones and other gadgets in schools.

 - Continuous self-learning about subjects: Teachers need to keep up with the emerging tenets, theories, and knowledge in various subjects.
-Knowledge in various subjects continues to emerge such as in economics, business studies, biology, etc. A teacher, especially the college teachers have to study continuously and keep updating their knowledge base.
+Knowledge in various subjects continues to emerge such as in economics, business studies, biology, etc. A teacher, especially college teachers have to study continuously and keep updating their knowledge base.

 If you are focused and passionate enough to take up teaching as a profession, then dealing with such challenges can be a cakewalk for you.
 Not only does a career in teaching give you the power to nurture the leaders for tomorrow, but it also instills in you the need to never stop learning.

 To pursue a career in teaching, you must be aware of both the rewards as well as the challenges.
-Teaching career teaching gives you the chance to inspire and empower the bright young minds and build a better tomorrow.
+Teaching career teaching gives you the chance to inspire and empower bright young minds and build a better tomorrow.

 However, before you decide to become a teacher, it could be a good idea to assess your personality, interests, and aptitudes to be sure of yourself.
 You may take the help of an expert career guide who can help you understand your true strengths and weaknesses.